 Recipe FAQs

-I sweeten them with a touch of stevia.
+I sweeten them with a small amount of stevia.
 You can use any granulated sweetener instead - about 2 tablespoons should do it.
-I don't recommend using liquid sweeteners other than stevia, as they might affect the consistency of the batter.
+I don't recommend using liquid sweeteners other than stevia, as they will affect the consistency of the batter.

 No, unfortunately, you can't.
-These flours are not interchangeable, not in this recipe and not in any other recipe.
-If you prefer almond flour, try this recipe for almond flour pancakes.
+These flours are not interchangeable.
+If you prefer almond flour, try these almond flour pancakes.

 Serving Suggestions

-Here are a few ideas for you on how to serve these pancakes:
+Here are a few ideas for how to serve these pancakes:

 - Topped with butter and syrup.
 That's the obvious way to serve them.